 - any disagreement with respect to any material accounting matter; and

-- any violation of this Ethics Policy or any law or regulation related to Tucows accounting or financial affairs.
+- any violation of this Code or any law or regulation related to Tucows’ accounting or financial affairs.

-If any employee knows of or suspects a violation of applicable laws, rules or regulations or this Code of Ethics, the employee must immediately report that information to the Audit Committee of the Board of Directors.
+If any employee knows of or suspects a violation of applicable laws, rules or regulations or this Code of Ethics, the employee must immediately report that information to the Audit Committee.
 No employee will be subject to retaliation because of a good faith report of a suspected violation.
-Violations of this Ethics Policy may result in disciplinary action, up to and including discharge.
-The Audit Committee of the Board of Directors shall determine, or shall designate appropriate persons to determine, appropriate action in response to violations of this Policy.
+Violations of this Code may result in disciplinary action, up to and including discharge.
+The Audit Committee shall determine, or shall designate appropriate persons to determine, appropriate action in response to violations of this Code.

-The Board of Directors shall approve any waiver or amendment to this Ethics Policy and any such waiver or amendment shall be disclosed promptly, as required by law or SEC regulation.
+The Board shall approve any waiver or amendment to this Code and any such waiver or amendment shall be disclosed promptly, as required by law or regulations of the SEC.

-If a Senior Financial Officer would like to seek a waiver of this Ethics Policy, the Senior Financial Officer must make full disclosure of the particular circumstances to the Audit Committee of the Board of Directors.
-Amendments to and waivers of this Ethics Policy will be publicly disclosed as required by applicable law and regulations.
+If a Senior Officer would like to seek a waiver of this Code, the Senior Officer must make full disclosure of the particular circumstances to the Audit Committee.
+Amendments to and waivers of this Code will be publicly disclosed as required by applicable law and regulations.